 (Reference) Infectious Prevention Guidelines by Each Industry (in Japanese)

-(4) Regularly check and record your body temperature at home to maintain good physical condition.
+(4) Regularly check and record your body temperature at home.

 ・If you do not have a thermometer at home, or have come to campus without checking your body temperature, visit the Health Service Center Matsue campus or guard post, or the Academic Affairs Division of the Faculty of Medicine at Izumo campus to check your body temperature.